robbert-harms/MDT/docs/install.rst

     $ mdt-init-user-settings

 in your bash or Anaconda console to install the dynamically loadable modules.
-Please see the section :ref:`concepts_dynamical_modules` for more information on these modules.
+Please see the section :ref:`dynamic_modules` for more information on these modules.

 Test the installation